cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 ## *autoload.php*

-Project structure of a mdcms is very liberal.
-This PHP script is the only mandatory file for a mdcms theme.
-The script should always locate in root path of a mdcms theme.
+Project structure of a mdcms theme is very liberal. *autoload.php* is the only mandatory file for a mdcms theme.
+The script should always be located in root path of a mdcms theme.
 You may either implement required functions within it or load another PHP script.

-## Required Functions
+## Required Functions in a mdcms Theme

 ### `loadHome()` Function

 The essential function to load layout for home page in a mdcms site.
 It receives no parameter.
-Theme creators are responsible to load a layout for a home page properly.
+Theme creators are responsible to load a layout for home page properly.

 Here is a sample code: